-Register For the Annual Management Conference
+The theme for the 30th Annual Management Conference is…

 The Emerging Leaders Institute is an opportunity for Network members who are new to leadership and management or have a desire to move into a leadership role to learn more about their own personal work style, strengths and weaknesses, and how to best apply their skills in their career.
 ELI participants will network and learn from each other, guest speakers, and Network leaders while setting career goals and creating a plan to achieve those goals.